 - Failure to ensure the patient is moved and repositioned regularly, especially in accordance with any care plan.

-- Failing to perform adequate assessments to assist in assessing the risk of pressure sore development and to take preventative measures as appropriate.
+- Failing to perform adequate assessments to assist in assessing the risk of pressure sore development and to take preventative measures.

-- Sores can also develop when bandages and plaster are put on too tight.
+- Sores developing from bandages and plasters that are too tight.

 Common types of pressure sore claims include:

-- The failure to use assessment tools and clinical judgement with regard to skin integrity and the risk of pressure sore development.
+- Failure to use assessment tools and clinical judgement with regard to skin integrity and the risk of pressure sore development.

-- The failure to use appropriate pressure relieving equipment in cases where the requirement for the use of such equipment has been identified.
+- Failure to use appropriate pressure relieving equipment in cases where the requirement for the use of such equipment has been identified.

 - Substandard nursing care by failing to reposition or move the patient in line with the treatment plan.